Skip to content

 • More than 90 per cent of riders can keep using their current stop.
 Where a change happens, another stop will be within about a block.

-• While most changes will be on Route 19, some stops shared with routes #3, #5, #8, #22, #25, and N19 may also change.
+• While most changes are on Route 19, some stops shared with routes #3, #5, #8, #22, N8, and N19 will also change.

-List of Proposed Bus Stop Changes
+List of Bus Stop Changes

 Kingsway